lloyd-e-williams/IC/tutorial103.md

 ![Screen Shot 2018-03-05 at 9.31.10 AM](images/tutorial103/Screen Shot 2018-03-05 at 9.31.10 AM.png)

-Drag the `PersonId` from the left to the tracking field.
+### Drag the `PersonId` from the left to the beginning of the first box under the **Tracking Field** column.

+*You'll notice that the background of the field turns light blue when the field is ready to be dropped.*

 ![Screen Shot 2018-03-05 at 9.32.09 AM](images/tutorial103/Screen Shot 2018-03-05 at 9.32.09 AM.png)

-Drag the `Name` to the second tracking field.
+Drag the `Name` to the second row under Tracking field.
+Only the first field will get a green check-mark as the primary tracking field.

 ![Screen Shot 2018-03-05 at 9.32.17 AM](images/tutorial103/Screen Shot 2018-03-05 at 9.32.17 AM.png)